Newsboat – A Command line RSS/Atom Feed Reader For Text Consoles

 You can add one or more tags to categorize the feeds as per your liking.
 Specify the tags separated by space if you want to add more than one tags to a single feed.
 If you want to specify a single tag that contains a space, just mention it within double quotes like below.

-To read feeds, just launch the Newsbeuter utility from the Terminal using command:
+To read feeds, just launch the Newsboat utility from the Terminal using command:

-Press ENTER key to open the current selected feed.
+Press ENTER key to open the selected entry:

 Here is the list of keyboard controls to manage your feeds.